browserengineering/book/book/embeds.md

-Now, the idea is that `EmbedLayout` should provide common layout code for all kinds of embedded content, while its subclasses like `InputLayout` should provide the custom code needed to draw that specific kind of embedded content.
+Now, the idea is that `EmbedLayout` should provide common layout code for all kinds of embedded content, while its subclasses like `InputLayout` should provide the custom code needed to draw that specific kind.
 Different types of embedded content might have different widths and heights, so that should happen in `InputLayout`.
 Likewise, `paint` should happen in `InputLayout`:

 ``` {.python}
 class InputLayout(EmbedLayout):